Sp00fyBoi/Zomato-Rating-Predictor/README.md

 ## Dataset

 We utilize a dataset of Yelp reviews and ratings for this study.
-The dataset includes a wide range of features, including user information, restaurant attributes, and textual reviews.
+The dataset includes a wide range of features, including user information and restaurant attributes.
 This comprehensive dataset allows us to explore the relationship between these features and restaurant ratings.

 ## Methodology